 Environmental and microbial controls on belowground carbon cycling in freshwater forested wetlands of coastal North Carolina.
 Kevan Minick, Postdoctoral Research Scholar with John King

-Title: TBD Jan Thompson, Professor, Natural Resource Ecology and Management, Iowa State University
+Exploring linkages between terrestrial and aquatic ecosystems through studies of headwater streams in Iowa.
+Dr. Jan Thompson, Professor, Natural Resource Ecology and Management, Iowa State University

 Apr 15 Student flash talks